censix/krakenapi-nodeJS/Alpha-and-ProofOfConcept/krakenapi-MarketMaking-ETHBTCUSD/README.md

-This is a pure NodeJS script.
+This is a pure NodeJS strategy.

 When started, this strategy builds a symmetrical price ladder (30 steps up and 30 steps down from the current price) by placing limit orders in the ETHUSD orderbook.
 When a buy order is filled it is automatically replaced with a sell order.